 • Rely too heavily on templates or samples online.
 While these can provide some guidance, they do not guarantee success; customize each letter to suit the specific job you are applying for.

-• Make spelling or grammar mistakes; ask someone else to review papers before sending it with your resume.
+• Make spelling or grammar mistakes.
+Ask someone else to review papers before sending them with your resume.

-I am submitting my application for the Pharmacist role at [Company Name].
-Having spent three years as a Pharmacist at [Previous Company], I have gained the skills necessary to excel in this position at [Company Name], and I am optimistic about the future.
+I am submitting my application for the Pharmacist role at MediSave Pharmacy.
+Having spent three years as a Pharmacist, I have gained the skills necessary to excel in this position, and I am optimistic about the future.

 My background includes fostering strong relationships with clients while providing outstanding customer service.
 I have had to ensure the accuracy of all medication preparations and collaborate with other healthcare professionals to provide optimal patient care.
 I also have leadership experience, having been promoted from Pharmacy Technician to Pharmacy Manager in my previous role.

 As a passionate professional with extensive knowledge of pharmacy regulations and pharmaceutical products, I believe I would be a great addition to your team.
-My goal is to use my expertise and experience in order to help [Company Name] achieve its objectives in offering superior medical care services.
+My goal is to use my expertise and experience in order to help MediSave Pharmacy achieve its objectives of offering superior medical care services.

 Thank you for taking the time to evaluate my application, I eagerly anticipate discussing my qualifications further with you soon!